Bruno Michaud: International coaching career

-Following his playing career Michaud acted as assistant to trainer Louis Maurer of the Swiss national team.
-After Maurers early retirement as manager, in November 1970, Michaud took over as manager.
-He was team manager from April 1972 to May 1973.
+Following his playing career, Michaud acted as assistant to trainer Louis Maurer of the Switzerland national team.
+After Maurer's early retirement as manager in November 1970, Michaud took over as manager.
+He was the team manager from April 1972 to May 1973.

-His first game as coach was on 26 April 1972 in a friendly match against Sweden which ended in a 1–1 draw.
+His first game as coach was on 26 April 1972 in a friendly match against Sweden, which ended in a 1–1 draw.
 His final game in charge was on 9 May 1973 as Switzerland played a 0–0 draw against Turkey.
-Michaud's balance as seven times nation team trainer was one win, five draws and one defeat, four goals for, but seven against.
+Michaud's balance as a seven-time national team trainer was one win, five draws and one defeat, four goals for, but seven against.
 René Hüssy followed Michaud as national team coach.
-Michaud stayed with the national team, he was delegation leader of the Swiss national team and later senior member in the Committee of the National League (Responsible for game scheduling).
+Michaud stayed with the national team.
+He was the delegation leader of the Switzerland national team and later a senior member in the Committee of the National League (Responsible for game scheduling).

 Curiosity

-A well-documented curiosity was the fact that during the winter break of their 1963–64 season the team travelled on a world tour.
+A well-documented curiosity was the fact that during the winter break of their 1963–64 season, the team travelled on a world tour.
 This saw them visit British Hong Kong, Malaysia, Singapore, Australia, New Zealand, French Polynesia, Mexico and the United States.
 First team manager Jiří Sobotka together with 16 players and 15 members of staff, supporters and journalists participated in this world tour from 10 January to 10 February 1964.
 Team captain Michaud filmed the events with his super-8 camara.
 The voyage around the world included 19 flights and numerous bus and train journeys.
 Club chairman, Lucien Schmidlin, led the group, but as they arrived in the hotel in Bangkok, he realised that 250,000 Swiss Francs were missing.
 The suitcase that he had filled with the various currencies was not with them.
-He had left it at home, but fortunately Swiss Air were able to deliver this to him within just a few days.
+He had left it at home, but Swiss Air were able to deliver it to him within just a few days.

-During the tour a total of ten friendly/test games were played, these are listed in their 1963–64 season.
+During the tour, a total of ten friendly/test games were played; these are listed in their 1963–64 season.
 Five wins, three draws, two defeats, but also three major injuries resulted from these test matches.
 A broken leg for Peter Füri, an eye injury for Walter Baumann and a knee injury for Michaud himself soon reduced the number of players to just 13.
 Michaud played in the first five of these games.